quynhchristinavu/pquynhvu.github.io/content/posts/personal/2024-wrapup/_index.md

 ---

 <div style='text-align: justify' font-family: "Garamond", serif;>
+In this quiet pause before the rush, I'm grounding myself on what brought me here, from the highs to the lows.
 This year has been a wild ride.
 All of a sudden I found myself in a small town across the border from Toronto, the city I called home for the past years.
 The move was indeed deliberate, yet it took a while for the reality to sink in.
 Life moves fast.
 <br><br>
 2024 taught me important lessons:
 <br><br>